Joeehabre/About-Joe/README.md

 **Contributor — [Meshwar Lebnen](https://github.com/Meshwar-Lebnen)** · *Ongoing*
 I help build and maintain this organisation's production web platform (public site, admin dashboard, and API), working alongside a team of seven through pull requests and code review — **20+ merged pull requests** so far.

-- **Security hardening** — added a Content Security Policy to the public site and set `HttpOnly` on refresh-token cookies
+- **Security hardening**: added a Content Security Policy to the public site and set `HttpOnly` on refresh-token cookies
-- **Performance & UX** — paginated large admin lists and capped unbounded result grids
+- **Performance & UX**: paginated large admin lists and capped unbounded result grids
-- **Responsive design** — reworked filters and layouts for mobile breakpoints
+- **Responsive design**: reworked filters and layouts for mobile breakpoints
-- **Accessibility & consistency** — aligned focus outlines with the design-system colour variables
+- **Accessibility & consistency**: aligned focus outlines with the design-system colour variables
-- **Reliability** — corrected error handling so server failures are no longer reported as missing content
+- **Reliability**: corrected error handling so server failures are no longer reported as missing content
-- **Maintenance** — upgraded the Nuxt 3.x toolchain and kept the Go backend formatted and seeded correctly
+- **Maintenance**: upgraded the Nuxt 3.x toolchain and kept the Go backend formatted and seeded correctly

 *Stack:* Vue · Nuxt 3 · Go · templ · REST APIs
 *These repositories are private, so the code is not publicly viewable.*